TokenBrice/blog/content/defi/_index.md

 #### [Twitter Activity](https://twitter.com/TokenBrice)

-I curate the most relevant DeFi news on my Twitter, share about the various products I try & the potent new releases I spot & my opinions (when informed & relevant) on the industry's events.
+I curate the most relevant DeFi news on my Twitter and share my insights about the various services I try.
+I also highlight cool new releases and people in the scene & my opinions (when informed & relevant) on the industry's events.

-I also maintain a curated list on Twitter incorporating relevant DeFi projects - it's a great starting point to explore the space: [🕸 The #DeFi Projects list on Twitter](https://twitter.com/TokenBrice/status/1233081923825741824?s=20)
+I maintain a curated list on Twitter incorporating relevant DeFi projects - it's a great starting point to explore the space: [🕸 The #DeFi Projects list on Twitter](https://twitter.com/TokenBrice/status/1233081923825741824?s=20)

 <div align = "center">
 {{< tweet 1233081923825741824 >}}